Palco, Kansas: History

 In 1893, Palco was nearly wiped out by a prairie fire.
 The fire originated in Graham County and consumed thousands of acres along with farmsteads and livestock in Graham, Rooks, Ellis and Russell Counties before being extinguished.
 Seven people lost their lives in the blaze.

 Palco filed for incorporation as a third class city in 1906 and elected Robert Kirkendall as mayor.

-Fire again hit Palco in 1923 destroying many businesses along Main Street including the hotel, post office, real estate office and a doctor's office.
+Fire again struck Palco in 1923, destroying many businesses along Main Street including the hotel, post office, real estate office and a doctor's office.